Bar Charts and Data Sorting with Matplotlib

 This is a lesson preview only.
 For the full lesson, purchase the course here.

 Okay, time for a little data visualization with Matplotlib.
-Charts show data in an XY coordinate system.
-You have bar charts consisting of side-by-side, vertical or stacked horizontal bars.
+Charts display data in an X-Y coordinate system.
+You have bar charts consisting of side-by-side vertical bars or stacked horizontal bars.

-You can get their bars to run sideways or straight up.
-The Y-axis is typically for your numeric values and your X-axis is for categories or in the case of if it's like a line chart, it would be a time series showing progression of time.
-So what we're gonna do is make a bar chart from the students, but a data frame and that group by data, just bars.
+You can get the bars to run sideways or straight up.
+The y-axis is typically for your numeric values, and your X-axis is for categories or, in the case of a line chart, for a time series showing the progression of time.
+So what we're going to do is make a bar chart from the students DataFrame that has been grouped—just bars.

-We'll see, you know, how long the bars are will represent how many items are in each category.
-We're gonna use plt.bar.
-We're gonna feed in X and Y values to make vertical bars and bar H, we're going to feed in X and Y values to make horizontal bars.
-Now it'd be better to make horizontal bars because bars have labels and it's hard to read these longer labels like that if they're underneath vertical bars, right?
-But if they're sideways, they read just like this, you would actually have the names exactly as you see them here.
+We'll see how the length of the bars represents how many items are in each category.
+We're going to use plt.bar.
+We are going to feed in X- and y-values to make vertical bars, and barh; we're going to feed in X- and y-values to make horizontal bars.
+Now, it would be better to make horizontal bars because bars have labels, and it's hard to read these longer labels if they're beneath vertical bars, right?
+But if they're sideways, they read just like this; you would actually have the names exactly as you see them here.

-Instead of numbers or in addition to numbers, you just have a bar, nice and long with a number after it perhaps.
-Okay, so we're gonna get the count column into a list.
-That is going to be our Y values.
+Instead of numbers, or in addition to numbers, you just have a bar—nice and long—with a number after it, perhaps.
+Okay, so we're going to get the count column into a list.
+That is going to be our y-values.

-We'll say count counts list equals edu group df count and listify that because it'll be a series otherwise, which is okay.
-We can use, we can work with a series on this.
-There, there's your values.
+We'll say count_counts_list equals edu_group_df['count'] and listify it because it would be a Series otherwise, which is okay—we can work with a Series.
+There, there are your values.

 Python for Data Science Bootcamp: Live & Hands-on, In NYC or Online, Learn From Experts, Free Retake, Small Class Sizes, 1-on-1 Bonus Training.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.

-All right, what do we wanna do with them?
-Well, those are gonna supply the data into the chart to set the bar sizes.
-And now we want to go in somehow.
-Now we also want, we need for the chart, we need the names of these indices.
+All right, what do we want to do with them?
+Well, those will supply the data for the chart to set the bar sizes.
+Now we also need, for the chart, the names of these index values.

-They're not columns, they're index.
-We wanna get a list of these seven.
-We're gonna see edu levels list.
+They're not columns; they're the index.
+We want to get a list of these seven.
+We're going to see edu_levels_list.

-We're gonna listify.
-What are we gonna listify here?
-We're going to listify not a column, but the index, right?
-Cause this, these values are not a column, they're an index.
-They're the number they're, you know, they could be zero through five or six.
+We're going to listify—what are we going to listify here?
+We're going to listify not a column but the index, right?
+Because these values are not a column; they're the index.
+They could be zero through five or six.

-Let's just see what we got.
+Let's just see what we get.
 There you go, it works.
-Now we've got our two sets of data, the labels of the bars and the numbers to set the length of the bars.
+Now we've got our two sets of data—the labels of the bars and the numbers to set the length of the bars.

 Okay, so we need to learn a little move.
-We know a little bit about looping, right?
-But so I'm gonna show you something on how to do a loop.
+We know a bit about looping, right?
+So I'm going to show you something on how to do a loop.
 We have these categories, right?
-Let's say these edu levels list.
+Let's say edu_levels_list.

 Why, who says?
-Oh, sure, edu group.
-Okay, so we're gonna loop this edu list.
-For edu and edu list, let's just print the edu every time.
+Oh, sure, edu_group.
+Okay, so we're going to loop this edu_list.
+For edu in edu_list, let's just print the edu every time.

 All right, there you go.
 So why do we care?
-Later, we're gonna need to loop our bars to label them with numbers.
+Later, we're going to need to loop our bars to label them with numbers.
 But what if you wanted to print the index of each item with it?
-So you want like zero, some college, one associates degree and so on.
+So you want like zero, “Some college, ” one, “Associate’s degree, ” and so on.

-Well, this loop doesn't have access to the index of the items, but we could have it.
-We could say we want the index also, but now we have to wrap the list itself in the for loop in the enumerate method, which will unlock the enumerate method, which gives access to index as well as the item.
-Regular for loop just gives access to item, right?
+Well, this loop doesn't have access to the index of the items—but it could.
+We could say we want the index also, but now we have to wrap the list itself in the enumerate method, which unlocks the index as well as the item.
+A regular for loop just gives access to the item, right?
 When you have a regular for loop, all you have access to is the item, but we want the index as well.

 So what up?
 Too many values.
-Oh, right, too many values, right?
-Because I didn't do enumerate.
-You got to have enumerate if you want two values.
+Oh, right, too many values, because I didn't use enumerate.
+You’ve got to have enumerate if you want two values.

 There we go.
-And let's say you wanted to start numbering from one, you can do index i plus one, okay.
-So challenge, this is hard.
+And let's say you wanted to start numbering from one—you can do index + 1.
+Okay, so challenge: this is hard.

-Make smoothies of pairs and consecutive fruits.
+Make smoothies of pairs of consecutive fruits.
 This requires a current index plus the next item.
-So use this enumerate where you're grabbing the index and you want to make pairs of consecutive fruits such as apple, banana, smoothie.
+So use this enumerate where you're grabbing the index, and you want to make pairs of consecutive fruits such as “apple-banana smoothie.”

 Okay, here we go.
-We're going to print.
-Let's actually throw the results in its own list called smoothies.
+We're going to print—let's actually throw the results into their own list called smoothies.

 We're going to loop.
 Let's print smoothies when we're all done.
 We'll pprint it.